maxxk/programming-languages/index.md

 **Pre-term exam will be held at the last class, May 25th.
 [Questions for the exam](program.html)**

-After you passed the exam please take time to complete the survey (in Russian): http://goo.gl/forms/fQmutT4I9HbDH4gI2
+After you passed the exam please take time to complete [http://goo.gl/forms/fQmutT4I9HbDH4gI2](the survey (in Russian).)

 The course is required for 5th year Computational Mathematics department students as a course in foreign language.